Does anyone have mouth sores and lots of salivia and lots of movement in the tounge and dry and burning in you mouth ?

 rob has had a cough/cold w/phlegm (tmi) for a week now.
 He's slowly improving, but i was wondering if colds can be more dangerous if you have parkinsons disease?

 I joined this group because I have difficulty sometimes with figuring out how to manage my dad's issues as between the major stroke that left him left side paralyzed versus the PD.
 For example, he gets a great deal of sticky phlegm in the night from the PD.
 He tries to take small sips of water during the day to try and thin it and moisten his throat, but it is very difficult due to the stroke.
-He cannot chew or swallow any food or drink well at all due to… read more
+He cannot chew or swallow any food or drink well at all due to the stroke and is on a permanent… read more